 One problem with having images with multiple color spaces open at once concerns the copying and pasting of color data from one file to another.
-Whenever you copy and paste image data, or copy drag an image with the move tool, it is possible that a profile mismatch may occur.
-When this happens you will see the dialog shown in Figure 13.23.
+Whenever you copy and paste image data, or drag copy an image with the move tool, it is possible that a profile mismatch may occur; although this will very much depend on how you have the Color Management policy settings configured in the Color Settings (see Figure 12.28).
+If the Profile Mismatches: Ask When Pasting box is unchecked in the Color Settings and a profile mismatch happens, you will see the dialog shown in Figure 12.29.
 This will ask if you wish to convert the color data to preserve the color appearance when it is pasted into the new destination document.
-If the Profile Mismatch: Ask When Pasting box is checked in the Color Settings, then you will see instead the dialog box shown in Figure 13.24.
+If the Profile Mismatches: Ask When Pasting box is checked in the Color Settings, then you will see instead the dialog box shown in Figure 12.30.
 This dialog offers you the choice to convert or not convert the data.
 If you select Convert, the appearance of the colors will be maintained when you paste the data.
 If you choose Don't Convert the color appearance will change but the numbers will be preserved.